 My “vacation” became a jumble of grieving, welcoming and seeing relatives, sleeping on my brother’s sofa in Alameda, the viewing, the funeral.
 Happy to see my relatives, sorrowing over my father’s passing.
 Love, hugs, and tears.

-His illness started with a cold.
+His illness started with the flu.
 He had a sore throat.
 Then breathing problems.
 Then heart attacks, and possible pneumonia.
 Sedation and life support.
 Next kidney failure.
 A little illness can devastate an 87 year old man.
 I wish people who fall ill would stay home more and not infect others.

 We wrote the obituary!
 It was a fantastic writing experience!
 First I wrote the basis… just a few facts.
 My sister embellished that, adding quite a bit.
 Next my brother and his wife reviewed it, and my sister’s husband helped as well.
 With five opinionated people editing it was an amazing experience.

 Here’s what we wrote about Dad: